Low-Impact Exercises for Beginners to Build Strength and Mobility

 A Simple Beginner Routine to Follow

 Here is a practical low-impact routine you can follow at home.
-Move slowly, breathe normally, and rest as needed.
+Move slowly, breathe steadily, and rest as needed.
 This routine is designed to help you build basic strength and mobility without making exercise feel intimidating.

 Warm-up: 3 to 4 minutes